maul-esel/ahkbook/README.md

 Information on this project can be found on its [start page](http://maul-esel.github.com/ahkbook/en/Introduction).

 ## Contributing
 Please help me with this project.
-Add your posts, ideas, knowledge, experience to help AutoHotkey beginners, and to provide a refernce for advanced users!
+Add your posts, ideas, knowledge, experience to help AutoHotkey beginners, and to provide a reference for advanced users!

 To contribute, you should
 * PM me on github or in the AutoHotkey forums